wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ### OSS-Fuzz

-On top of that [Wasmi has been added to Google's OSS-Fuzz](https://github.com/google/oss-fuzz/pull/12665) and is now continuously fuzzed.
-This has already found some intricate bugs and issues and is a valuable addition that helps to keep Wasmi safe and secure.
+On top of that, [Wasmi has been added to Google's OSS-Fuzz](https://github.com/google/oss-fuzz/pull/12665) and is now continuously fuzzed.
+This has already found some intricate bugs and issues and is a valuable addition that helps keep Wasmi safe and secure.

 ### Wast Testsuite